zahrael97/California-Housing-Prices/README.md

 # California-Housing-Prices
-This is the First project From the book  Hands-on Machine Learning with Scikit-Learn and TensorFlow by Géron
+This is My First project From the book  Hands-on Machine Learning with Scikit-Learn and TensorFlow by Géron

 This dataset was based on data from the 1990 California census.
 It is not exactly recent (you could